2008 Henley by-election

-The 2008 Henley by-election to elect a member of the House of Commons for the constituency of Henley in Oxfordshire was held on 26 June 2008.
-It followed the election of Boris Johnson as Mayor of London in May 2008.
+The 2008 Henley by-election to elect a member of the UK House of Commons for the constituency of Henley in Oxfordshire was held on 26 June 2008.
+It followed the election of the previous incumbent Boris Johnson as Mayor of London in May 2008.
 In order to resign from being an MP, Johnson accepted the post of Steward and Bailiff of the Manor of Northstead on 4 June 2008.

-The election was won comfortably by the Conservative candidate John Howell with an increased percentage of the popular vote.
+The election was won comfortably by the Conservative candidate John Howell with an increased percentage of the vote.
 The governing Labour Party's vote fell by 11% and they finished fifth, losing their deposit.

 Background

-Henley was considered a safe seat for the Conservative Party—having been held by the party continuously since 1910 up to this election.
-Johnson had gained a 12,793 majority from the Liberal Democrats at the previous election, though recent local elections have seen the Liberal Democrats' vote rise.
+Henley was considered a safe seat for the Conservative Party, having been held by the party continuously since 1910 up to this election.
+Johnson had gained a 12,793 majority over the Liberal Democrats at the previous election, though recent local elections have seen the Liberal Democrats' vote rise.
 Despite this, an easy win for the Conservative Party candidate was predicted, with the Labour Party being given little to no chance of victory.
 It had been expected that the by-election would be held after the parliamentary summer recess.
-However, following their victory in the Crewe and Nantwich by-election, the Conservatives took the opportunity to bring the by-election forward to 26 June, in order to capitalise on their strong support.
+However, following their victory in the Crewe and Nantwich by-election, the Conservatives brought the by-election forward to 26 June, in order to capitalise on their strong support.